Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

     The amount of time in seconds BOS will wait for a response from BSS to a request.
 After this time, the request will time out.
 The default is 10 seconds.
-    Note: This option is added in CSM 1.5.3; in earlier versions of CSM 1.5, it is only available in a hotfix.
+    Note: This option is added in CSM 1.5.3; in earlier versions of CSM 1.5, it is only available as a hotfix.

 * `cfs_read_timeout`

     The amount of time in seconds BOS will wait for a response from CFS to a request.
 After this time, the request will time out.
 The default is 10 seconds.
-    Note: This option is added in CSM 1.5.3; in earlier versions of CSM 1.5, it is only available in a hotfix.
+    Note: This option is added in CSM 1.5.3; in earlier versions of CSM 1.5, it is only available as a hotfix.

 * `cleanup_completed_session_ttl`